-Nutrients, such as nitrogen, phosphorous, potassium, and ammonia, can be found in fertilizers, livestock and pet waste, decaying vegetation (such as grasses and leaves), as well as sewer and septic system overflows and leaks.
+Nutrients, such as nitrogen, phosphorous, potassium, and ammonia, can be found in fertilizers, livestock, and pet waste, decaying vegetation (such as grasses and leaves), as well as sewer and septic system overflows and leaks.
 These wastes can also leave pathogens (harmful bacteria and viruses) in our waters.
-Nutrients can lead to an excess growth of weeds and algae whose decay can lead to a depletion of oxygen in waterbodies.
-Fish and other aquatic organisms cannot exist in water with low levels of dissolved oxygen.
-MCM 3: IDDE covers some efforts to trackdown and eliminate nutrients and pathogens generated from septic system and sanitary waste leakage and cross connections.
+Nutrients can lead to an excess growth of weeds and algae whose decay can lead to a depletion of oxygen in waterbodies, as well as potential formation of hazardous toxins.
+Dissolved oxygen depletion in waterbodies can lead to fish die-offs and other negative impacts.
+MCM 3: IDDE covers some efforts to track down and eliminate nutrients and pathogens generated from septic system and sanitary waste leakage and cross connections.